yuanshunning/pickit-docs/docs/examples/pickit_example_case_picking_and_orientation_of_cups.rst

 #.
 Look for an object
 #.
 Pick an object
 #.
 Check orientation of the object and drop object
 #.
-Switch the kind of object Pick-it is looking for if no objects are
+Switch the kind of object Pickit is looking for if no objects are
    safe to pick
 #.
-Switch the kind of object Pick-it is looking for if no objects are
+Switch the kind of object Pickit is looking for if no objects are
    found

 3. A generic way of explaining the program
 ------------------------------------------

-Here we explain all the steps of the program in a generic way and language to introduce the different Pick-it commands used for this application.
+Here we explain all the steps of the program in a generic way and language to introduce the different Pickit commands used for this application.

-All **Pick-it specific commands are marked green** and **all waypoints are marked blue**.
+All **Pickit specific commands are marked green** and **all waypoints are marked blue**.

 |image10|